 After receiving a request for leave, the Benefits Office will provide a notice detailing specific expectations and obligations of the employee, as well as any additional information that may be required.

 Upon the birth of a child, the mother is eligible for FMLA leave for up to twelve consecutive weeks.
-The first four weeks will be considered paid Birth Recovery Leave, and the employee will receive her regular pay for that period, not charged to sick or vacation time.
-Following those weeks the mother is also eligible for four consecutive weeks of paid Parental Leave, also not charged to sick or vacation time.
+The first six weeks (or the first eight weeks in the case of adocumented Caesarean delivery) will be considered paid Birth Recovery Leave, and the employee will receive her regular pay for that period, not charged to sick or vacation time.
+Following those weeks the mother is also eligible for four consecutive weeks of paid Parental/Bonding Leave, also not charged to sick or vacation time, provided it is taken within 12 weeks following the birth of the child.
 These pay periods are not extended by the occurrence of any holidays that fall within the two leave periods.
-The remainder of the leave, including any approved extension beyond the twelve-week period, will be unpaid unless the employee is medically disabled and is due payments under the University's sick leave policy, or unless the employee has accrued vacation time.
-Any available vacation time must be applied toward the last four weeks of a 12-week FMLA leave.
+Following the ten (or twelve for a Caesarean delivery) weeks of paid leave under this policy, the employee may be able to extend the leave using accrued vacation time.
+The employee may also be eligible for additional, reduced pay, Bonding Leave under the MA Paid Family and Medical Leave Law (PFML).
+Please refer to the PFML section in this Handbook.

-Note: An employee who is not eligible for FMLA leave because she has less than one year of service will be eligible for one week of paid Birth Recovery Leave for each full month of continuous service at a minimum of 20 hours per week (maximum four weeks of paid leave) followed by one week of paid Parental Leave for each subsequent month of service (maximum four weeks of additional paid leave).
+Note: An employee who is not eligible for FMLA leave because she has less than one year of service will be eligible for one week of paid Birth Recovery Leave for each full month of continuous service at a minimum of 20 hours per week (maximum six or eight weeks of paid leave) followed by one week of paid Parental/Bonding Leave for each subsequent month of service (maximum four weeks of additional paid leave).

 Also, under the Massachusetts Maternity Leave Act (MLA), an employee with at least three consecutive months of full-time service is eligible for eight weeks of job-protected maternity leave.
-The MLA leave runs concurrently with the FMLA leave, if applicable.
+The MLA leave runs concurrently with the FMLA leave and PFML leave, if applicable.

 Full-time Faculty should see the Maternity Leave Policy in the Faculty Handbook.

-An employee who has completed a year of service is generally eligible for a maximum of 12 weeks of FMLA adoption leave.
-A benefits-eligible employee who is the primary caregiver is eligible for up to four weeks of paid Adoption Placement Leave to be taken immediately following placement of the child in the employee's home, followed by four weeks of paid Parental Leave, not charged to sick or vacation time.
-[Note: The paid Parental Leave is available to an adoptive parent whether or not the employee is the primary caregiver.]
+An employee who has completed a year of service is generally eligible for a maximum of 12 weeks of FMLA adoption leave within the 12-month period following the adoption or placement.
+Normally, the leave must be taken all at one time, but alternative arrangements will be considered if necessary to comply with court or agency requirements.
+A benefits-eligible employee is eligible for up to four weeks of paid Adoption Placement Leave to be taken immediately following placement of the child in the employee's home, followed by four weeks of paid Parental/Bonding Leave, not charged to sick or vacation time.

-An employee who is not eligible for FMLA leave because he or she has not completed a year of service, and who is the primary caregiver, will be eligible for one week of paid Adoption Placement Leave for each full month of continuous service at a minimum of 20 hours per week (maximum four weeks of paid leave).
-This may be followed by one week of paid Parental Leave for each subsequent month of service (maximum four weeks of additional paid leave).
-Paid Parental Leave is available whether or not the employee is the primary caregiver.
+An employee who is not eligible for FMLA leave because he or she has not completed a year of service will be eligible for one week of paid Adoption Placement/Bonding Leave for each full month of continuous service at a minimum of 20 hours per week (maximum eight weeks of paid leave).

 Full-time Faculty should also see the Adoption Leave Policy in the Faculty Handbook.

 Employees will be eligible for up to twelve weeks of leave during a twelve-month period to care for a family member with a "serious health condition."
-(Refer to FMLA Policy and also see Note below.)
+(Refer to FMLA Policy for definitions.)

 An eligible employee will be entitled to twelve weeks of leave if a serious health condition renders him/her unable to perform his/her job functions.
-This leave will be coordinated with the University's sick leave and short-term disability policies.
+This leave will be coordinated with the University's sick leave and short-term disability policies, as well as the MA PFML policy.
 Any portion of medical leave not covered by either of these policies will be unpaid unless the employee elects to use accrued vacation time.

 Employees are limited to a maximum total of twelve weeks leave for the above purposes (except for Military Caregiver Leave).
 For example, a person cannot take twelve weeks parental leave and twelve weeks paid sick leave during the same twelve-month period.